aibasel-teaching/krummstab/README.md

 - `min_point_unit`: a float denoting the smallest allowed point fraction, for example `0.5`, or `1`
 - `tutor_list`: list to identify tutors, for example a list of first names
+- `max_points_per_sheet`: a dictionary with all exercise sheet names as keys and their maximum possible points as values
 - `max_team_size`: integer denoting the maximum number of members a team may have